O365 License Usage Test

 Tenant Name

-1. Enable Azure AD Certificate-based authentication for the target O365 tenant; this can be achieved manually, via the Office 365 portal, or automatically, using Powershell scripts we provide.
+1. Enable Azure Entra ID Certificate-based authentication for the target O365 tenant; this can be achieved manually, via the Office 365 portal, or automatically, using Powershell scripts we provide.
 For the manual procedure, refer to Manually Enabling Certificate-based Authentication For an Office 365 Tenant.
-For the automatic procedure, refer to Automatically Fulfilling Pre-requisites in a Modern Authentication-Enabled Environment.
+For the automatic procedure, refer to Automatically Fulfilling Pre-requisites For Monitoring Microsoft Office 365 Environments.

 When enabling certificate-based authentication, an X.509 certificate will be generated for the target tenant.